 The GPEC area spans the Penrith and Blacktown Local Government Areas (LGAs) and includes some 19,000 hectares of urban land.
-It is bounded by the Nepean River to the west, Castlereagh Connection to the north, the M7 Motorway to the east and the Warragamba to Prospect water pipeline to the south.
+It is bounded by the Nepean River to the west, Castlereagh Connection to the north, the M7 Motorway to the east and the boundary of the Warragamba to Prospect Pipelines corridor to the south.